Lewis Holden

-Lewis Dare Holden is a New Zealand public servant and economist.
-He is currently the Deputy Commissioner for Auckland at the State Services Commission.
+Lewis Dare Holden is a former New Zealand public servant and economist.
+Before his retirement in 2020 he was the Deputy Commissioner for Auckland at the State Services Commission.
 Prior to this appointment he was the Chief Executive of the Ministry for Culture and Heritage.
 Holden was previously deputy secretary of the economic strategy branch at the Ministry of Economic Development.

 Lewis Dare Holden is not the Lewis Joseph Holden who is the campaign chair for New Zealand Republic.
 They are not related.

 Education

 Holden has a BA (Honours) from Victoria University of Wellington, a Diploma in Journalism from the University of Canterbury and a Masters of Public and Private Management from Yale School of Management.
 While at Victoria, Holden was elected to the executive of Victoria University of Wellington Students' Association.

 Career

 Holden was appointed Deputy Commissioner in March 2015 after being the Chief Executive of the Ministry for Culture and Heritage since June 2009.
 Prior to joining the Ministry for Culture and Heritage, Holden was Deputy Secretary of the Ministry of Economic Development.
 Before that, Holden worked for the New Zealand Treasury, and worked in the Department of the Prime Minister and Cabinet as an economic advisor for Jim Bolger.
 Holden also spent a term as Alternative Executive Director at the World Bank in Washington DC.